 Before revealing our favorites, we've got to mention that none of these games are free to play.
 You can check out our other list for our best free PS4 games.

-But as for the best cheap PS4 games, my personal pick of the bunch would be Horizon: Zero Dawn Complete edition.
+But as for the best cheap PS4 games, my personal pick of the bunch would be Horizon: Zero Dawn Complete Edition.
 An enormous open world made even larger by the presence of all the available DLC in one package, this game has both interesting mechanics and an entertaining story, all for an amazingly cheap price.

 The latest multiplayer craze is Fall Guys: Ultimate Knockout, a platforming game that you complete simultaneously with and against other players online.
 You can spend money to get fancy cosmetics, but the basic experience comes in under our $20 limit.

 For co-op players, Cuphead is a great test of you and a partner's skills.
 Platforming and shooting are challenging and often lethal, but the ability to quickly revive one another means with good communication, you'll be able to make it through even the toughest of the game's charmingly animated bosses.
-Alternatively, you can play against each other in the bizarre Fight of Animals, a 2D fighter where the combatants are various beasts from internet folklore.

 For strategy fans, John Wick Hex will scratch that itch.
 You'll require a mind for tactics in order to shoot your way in slow motion through hordes of baddies.
 If you're wanting a different kind of puzzle to solve, perhaps Mini Metro's abstract subway networks will let you flex your mental muscles with a less intense theme.